Kayli/logspub/linguistics/linguistics-semiotics.md

   - can be vewed as robotic turing test, which is hybrid symbolic/sensorimotor

 - procedural semantics
   - semantics of natural language sentences can be characterized in a formalism whose meanings are defined by abstract procedures that a computer (or a person) can either execute or reason about.
+  - in this theory
-In this theory the meaning of a noun is a procedure for recognizing or generating instances, the meaning of a proposition is a procedure for determining if it is true or false, and the meaning of an action is the ability to do the action or to tell if it has been done
+    - the meaning of a noun is a procedure for recognizing or generating instances
+    - the meaning of a proposition is a procedure for determining if it is true or false
+    - the meaning of an action is the ability to do the action or to tell if it has been done

 ## stylistics